 Effective from Session: 2022-23

 Course Code A050102T/HH 108 Title of the Course Minor Elective Course- Freedom fighter-M. K. Gandhi (Minor) L T P С

 Year I Semester I 3 1 0 4

 Pre-Requisite 10+12 Co-requisite None

-Course Objectives Students will get acquainted with the life of some great personalities of India who worked for the country without any of expectation that they will be remembered like this.
+Course Objectives acquainted with the life they will be remembered e of some great personalities of India who worked for the d like this. country withou t any of